 The appearance of my blog may change in the near future…but the content will not.
 I will continue to blog on the ongoing plights of those health care providers who choose to accept Medicaid/care, the Goliaths who stand in their way, the laws and regulations surrounding this esoteric, but so important topic, and the impact of public health on our tax dollars!

 “Nothing in the world can take the place of Persistence.
 Talent will not; nothing is more common than unsuccessful men with talent.
 Genius will not; unrewarded genius is almost a proverb.
 Education will not; the world is full of educated derelicts.
 Persistence and determination alone are omnipotent.”
 Calvin Coolige.

-Posted on April 6, 2015, in Access to Care, Denials of Medicaid Services, DHHS, Division of Medical Assistance, Doctors, Freedom of Choice of Provider, Health Care Providers and Services, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Audits, Medicaid Providers, Medicaid Recipients, Medicaid Services, Medicare, Medicare Attorney, Medicare Audits, NC, New Mexico, North Carolina, Provider Medicaid Contracts, Regulatory Audits and tagged DHHS, Division of Medical Assistance, Gordon & Rees, Health care, Health Care Attorney, Knicole Emanuel, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Lawyer, Medicaid Providers, Medicaid recipients, Medicare Attorney, Team Medicaid.
+Posted on April 6, 2015, in Access to Care, Denials of Medicaid Services, Division of Medical Assistance, Doctors, Freedom of Choice of Provider, Health Care Providers and Services, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Audits, Medicaid Providers, Medicaid Recipients, Medicaid Services, Medicare, Medicare Attorney, Medicare Audits, NC, NC DHHS, New Mexico, North Carolina, Provider Medicaid Contracts, Regulatory Audits and tagged Division of Medical Assistance, Gordon & Rees, Health care, Health Care Attorney, Knicole Emanuel, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Lawyer, Medicaid Providers, Medicaid recipients, Medicare Attorney, NC DHHS, Team Medicaid.
 Bookmark the permalink.
 10 Comments.